-Priorities change, product uses evolve, team composition change and decision-makers move on.
+Priorities change, the product uses evolve, team composition change and decision-makers move on.
 If that’s not enough, the longer your product is in the hands of businesses or consumers, the less it feels fresh and exciting.
 Maybe they’d like to try a new product at some point?

-Perception of value tends to decrease over time.
+The perception of value tends to decrease over time.
 To improve retention, you have to constantly remind your customers of the value that your product provides.

 You can do that in 2 ways:

 - By introducing relevant new features or new value.

 - By expanding the definition of value through communications.